Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Floquet branch analysis

-Here, we aim to track the qubit population beyond the first crossing to capture multiple critical photon numbers.
+Because the increment $\delta \varepsilon_t$ is chosen to be relatively small, the tracking emulates an adiabatic increase in the photon number $\bar{n}_r$ as a function of time.
+Such an adiabatic evolution through an avoided crossing results in full population transfer at that avoided crossing.
+Here, we aim to track the qubit population \bd{\emph{diabatically}} beyond the first crossing to capture multiple critical photon numbers.
 In \cref{fig:floquet_BA}(b), for example, the population initialized in $B_{0}$ can transition to higher-energy levels at $\bar{n}_r\approx 88$.
-However, if the population diabatically transfers to $B_{11}$, which is $0$-like after the crossing, the next critical photon number is found at $\bar{n}_r \approx 133$ due to an avoided crossing with $B_{5}$.
-To diabatically track the state $i$ and identify all such critical photon numbers for that initial state, we start from branch $B_{i}$ at zero photon number and gradually increase $\bar{n}_r$.
-When an avoided crossing between $B_{i}$ and another branch $B_{j}$ is reached, the tracked branch switches to $B_{j}$, which becomes more $i$-like beyond the crossing.
-Then, $B_{j}$ is tracked until the next avoided crossing with another branch $B_{k}$.
-The Floquet critical photon numbers shown in \cref{fig:readout_demolition_comparison}(b) correspond to all photon numbers at which the tracked branch is changed.
+However, if the population diabatically transfers to $B_{11}$, which is $0$-like after the crossing, the next critical photon number is found at $\bar{n}_r \approx 133$ due to an avoided crossing with $B_{5}$. \bd{The avoided crossings obtained from the diabatic tracking are the ones shown in \cref{fig:readout_demolition_comparison}(b).}

-Even though the semiclassical model does not explicitly include the resonator, the Floquet analysis nevertheless enables the computation of the pulled resonator frequencies for each qubit state and for each resonator photon number.
-To do so, we assign to each Floquet branch $B_{i}$ an effective nonlinear oscillator with photon-number dependent frequency $\tilde{\omega}_{r,i}(\bar{n}_r)$ given by
+Even though the semiclassical model does not explicitly include the resonator, the Floquet analysis nevertheless enables the computation of the pulled resonator frequencies for each qubit state and for each resonator photon number. \bd{Indeed, we can} assign to each Floquet branch $B_{i}$ an effective nonlinear oscillator with photon-number dependent frequency $\tilde{\omega}_{r,i}(\bar{n}_r)$ given by